 Dr. Wang has worked in the field of mental health for over 30 years, starting as a front line worker at the Sonia Shankman Orthogenic School in Chicago, Illinois.
 Dr. Wang holds a Master’s of Science in Educational Psychology, a Master’s of Art and a Doctorate of Philosophy in Clinical Psychology.

 Dr. Wang has been an invited speaker both internationally and nationally on many occasions, speaking most frequently about the impact of trauma on development to professional groups like educators, clinicians, Indigenous populations, ministries in Alberta and British Columbia and caregivers.
-She was responsible for the provincial training of the Neurosequential Model (NM) concepts and implementation in Alberta from April 2017-October 2018.
+She was responsible for the provincial training of the Neurosequential Model (NM) concepts and implementation in Alberta from April 2017-October 2018 and is responsible for the development of the Pathways to Prevention, A Centre for Childhood Trauma.

-She currently works as a Senior Director of Clinical Advancement and Trauma Informed Services at Hull Services.
-Dr. Wang was an appointed Fellow of the Neurosequential Model Network between 2012-2020, and a specialist in Infant Parent Mental Health.
+She currently works as a Senior Director of Clinical Advancement at Hull Services.
+Dr. Wang was an appointed Fellow of the Neurosequential Model Network between 2012-2020, and is a specialist in Infant Parent Mental Health.
 She is an Adjunct Lecturer at Cumming School of Medicine, Department of Psychiatry, and a Sessional Instructor with the Faculty of Social Work at the University of Calgary.
 Dr. Wang is an Associate Member at Hotchkiss Brain Institute and the Mathison Centre for Mental Health Research and Education at University of Calgary, and as such is involved in several research projects related to child maltreatment and mental health.
-She has completed 445 hours of training in Reflective Practice and Supervision, and utilizes this skill as a tool to support others in leadership roles.
-Dr. Wang is the 2020 recipient of the University of California, Davis Continuing and Professional Education Parent-Infant and Child Institute “Bruce Perry, Spirit of the Child Award”.
+She specializes in Reflective Practice and Supervision, and utilizes this skill as a tool to support others in leadership roles.
+Dr. Wang is the 2020 recipient of the University of California, Davis Continuing and Professional Education Parent-Infant and Child Institute “Bruce D. Perry Spirit of the Child Award” and the 2023 Psychologist of the Year recipient through the Psychologists’ Association of Alberta (psychologistsassociation.ab.ca).